-Building upon the success of our first ground-breaking holographic theatrical system, installed in the Illinois Holocaust Museum and Education Centre, our latest project we were privileged to be invited to the Dallas Holocaust and Human Rights Museum to develop and install the second of its kind an interactive holographic theatre.
+Building upon the success of our first ground-breaking holographic theatrical system, installed in the Illinois Holocaust Museum and Education Centre, we were privileged to be invited to the Dallas Holocaust and Human Rights Museum to develop and install the second of its kind, an interactive holographic theatre.
 For the Dallas installation we have further expanded and improved upon our ‘Twilight’ Show Control System, to create a truly unique and immersive experience.

 While the Illinois Holocaust Museum and Education Centre used a dual augmentation technique for their stage projection system, the Dallas Holocaust and Human Rights Museum took a slightly different approach where they requested a standard holographic stage projection system, but wished to augment the actual theatre room to give it the appearance of a pre-war living room.
 This was accomplished by incorporating 8 large format monitors strategically placed around the perimeter of the theatre, where each individual survivor has their own unique video content that is powered and controlled through our ‘Twilight’ Show Control System.
 This enabled a more personalised and relevant introduction to the survivors experiences.